HD421/Monitoring-Systems-Cheat-Sheet/Zabbix_session_hijacking.md

 <a href="url"><img src="https://image.prntscr.com/image/_d22yTWMRVuP6PNGCkuZ1Q.png" align="justify" width="640"></a>

 # You are awesome!
-See ya.
+See ya